Sinodun/draft-dprive-bcp-op/draft-ietf-dprive-bcp-op.md

 This document includes (but is not limited to) considerations in the following areas (taken from [@!I-D.ietf-dprive-rfc7626-bis]):

-1. Data "on the wire" between a client and a server
+1. Data "on the wire" between a client and a server.
-2. Data "at rest" on a server (e.g. in logs)
+2. Data "at rest" on a server (e.g. in logs).
-3. Data "sent onwards" from the server (either on the wire or shared with a third party)
+3. Data "sent onwards" from the server (either on the wire or shared with a third party).

 Whilst the issues raised here are targeted at those operators who choose to offer a DNS privacy service, considerations for areas 2 and 3 could equally